dtrelogan/react-formstate/docs/otherInputTypes.md

 &nbsp;

-You will probably want to convert these to stateless functional components and separate the components into a react-formstate layer and a layer independent of react-formstate layer.
+You will probably want to convert these to stateless functional components and separate the components into a react-formstate layer and a layer independent of react-formstate.
 That exercise is beyond the scope of this document but you can refer to the [demo source code](https://github.com/dtrelogan/react-formstate-demo/tree/master/components/inputs) for ideas.

 ### Checkbox